The Eighth Army G3 (Operations) PSYWAR Unit

 The Chinese Army has suffered more than 990,000 casualties in the past two years in Korea.
 Just think how heartbroken their families must be.
 Who will take care of the widowed wives and fatherless children?
 Why must the Chinese be cannon fodder for the Russians?

 This leaflet simply shows a pretty woman.
 However, the communist Chinese were rather prudish about such things and I suspect that many troops carried this leaflet around as a sort of pin-up.
 It might be as close to a sexual leaflet as the Americans used against the Chinese.
 This leaflet was dated 8 March 1953.
-The leaflet is designed to stimulate longing for normal human relationships and to create dissension against the government which denies them.
+The leaflet was parted of Plan Divide and is designed to stimulate longing for normal human relationships and to create dissension against the government which denies them.
 The front depicts a photograph of Pretty Chinese woman in a formal silk dress.
 500,000 of these leaflets were dropped on 14 May 1953, and they also were dropped on other earlier occasions.
 500,000 copies of this leaflet were printed.
 The text is:

 No mans Life is Complete without a Wife and Sons.